-With the Times Colonist pushing Lisa Helps’ agenda and with the City of Victoria having scheduled a public meeting on February 22 at City Hall from 6 to 7 PM as to what rules illegal marijuana outlets are to be governed by, here are some pot shop questions Lisa Helps must answer.
+With the Times Colonist pushing Lisa Helps’ agenda and with the City of Victoria having begun a licensing process for illegal marijuana outlets, here are some pot shop questions Lisa Helps must answer.

-How many of the current Victoria pot shops are already controlled by biker gangs or other established criminal organizations?
-How many are controlled through straw men of these criminal organizations?
+How many of the current Victoria pot shops are already controlled by biker gangs?
+How about other established criminal organizations?
+If not directly owned by those gangs or organizations, how many are controlled through straw men of these criminal organizations?

 I know of at least three.
 But nobody knows how many more.
 The RCMP doesn’t know.
 The Victoria Police Department doesn’t know.
 And neither city council, nor Lisa Helps knows.

 Biker gangs and criminal organizations strong arm businesses involved in vice to gain control of them